-What is Capital Gains Tax?
+What Is Capital Gains Tax?

-In some cases the market value is used instead of the sale proceeds.
+In some cases, the market value is used instead of the sale proceeds.
 This is the price the assets could be reasonably expected to sell for in an open market.
-You would use the market value if you give the property away, sell it at a reduced cost or pass it to a connected person (such as a family member).
+You would use the market value if you give the property away, sell it at a reduced cost or pass it on to a connected person (such as a family member).

 At Forth Capital, we will look at the optimum time for you to sell assets to mitigate your UK and overseas tax liabilities.
-It may be more tax efficient to sell assets prior to your move overseas, or prior to your return to the UK, depending on the type of asset, the level of gain and the country you are moving to or from.
-If your intended country of residence has a more favourable Capital Gains Tax regime, it might be best to wait until you become resident there before you sell.
+It may be more tax-efficient to sell assets prior to your move overseas, or prior to your return to the UK, depending on the type of asset, the level of gain and the country you are moving to or from.
+If your intended country of residence has a more favourable capital gains tax regime, it might be best to wait until you become resident there before you sell.

-Forth Capital Tax Advice
+Forth Capital – Capital Gains Tax Advice

-Understanding your potential Capital Gains Tax liabilities, as well as any reliefs and deductions available, from both a UK and an overseas perspective is a vital part of any tax planning.
-Differences in the tax rules can open up tax planning opportunities that may not otherwise be available to you.
-We will advise you on the most tax efficient solution in your circumstances.
+Understanding your potential capital gains tax liabilities, as well as any reliefs and deductions available, from both a UK and an overseas perspective is a vital part of any tax planning.
+Differences in the tax rules can open up tax-planning opportunities that may not otherwise be available to you.
+We will advise you on the most tax-efficient solution in your circumstances.

 Our tax advisers are all qualified Chartered Tax Advisers and members of the Chartered Institute of Taxation.